 Oh, he was there for the Kavanaugh hearings.

-Oh, should have known that.
+Oh, I should have known that.

-Working for Diane Feinstein, counsel to Pat Lahey.
+Working for Diane Feinstein.

-He's he's been around for a while.
+He's been around for a while.

-Deputy Media Director, Al Gore's Senate campaign on the Clinton transition team.
+Deputy Media Director Al Gore's Senate campaign on the Clinton transition team.

 He's a hardcore leftist.